-Ross River virus is a virus that is carried by mosquitoes.
-It can be found anywhere in Australia, but is more common in Queensland, Northern Territory and the Kimberly region in Western Australia between January and April.
+The virus can be found anywhere in Australia but is more common in Queensland, the Northern Territory and the Kimberly region of Western Australia between January and April.

-Ross River virus is spread when the bite of an infected mosquito allows the virus to enter your bloodstream.
-By the time symptoms occur, the virus has spread throughout your body.
+Ross River virus is spread when the bite of an infected mosquito allows the virus to enter the bloodstream.
+By the time symptoms appear, the virus will have spread throughout the body.

 Many people who have Ross River virus never develop symptoms.
-If symptoms appear, it can be anywhere from three days to three weeks after an infected mosquito bite.
+If symptoms do appear, it can be at any time between 3 days and 3 weeks after the person is bitten by an infected mosquito.

-Symptoms usually ease up in 3 to 6 months.
+Symptoms usually ease within 3 to 6 months.
 Visit your doctor if you are concerned or need relief from symptoms.

-You can protect yourself against getting Ross River virus by:
+You can protect yourself against Ross River virus by:

 - staying indoors at dawn and dusk when mosquitos are most active